Bulgarian wedding music: History

 The international marketing of wedding music includes Klezmer, Scottish, and Rom(an) music of Bulgarian roots.
 Ivan Paparov, the clarinetist, is considered the creator of the genre of wedding music in Bulgaria.
 In 1974, he established two bands as orchestral ensemble in the town of Stara Zagora in Thrace.
 He improvised the stylistic and eclectic forms of Narodna muzika, a Bulgarian form which incorporated music styles of Greece, Turkey, North Macedonia, Serbia, and Gypsies.
 This type of music is unlike concert music and involves participation by the dancers and the wedding party and hence it is "loose, spontaneous and dynamic" in structure.
 Solos are also part of the music which normally accentuates the final shape of the music.
 There is significant impact of American jazz (a feature noted in the music of Bulgaria since the 1950s) in the wedding music.
-Paparov termed this type of music also as of balkanski dzhaz (Balkan jazz).
+Papasov termed this type of music also as of balkanski dzhaz (Balkan jazz).

-Todor Zhivkov, the autocratic dictator, during the period from 1954 to 1958, in his determination to preserve and promote Bulgarian folk music, took a particularly repressive approach against non-Bulgarian music of gypsy origin, which was the Bulgarian wedding music a genre of music well beyond the concept of traditional music.During his regime, in all official media, it was only folk music which was broadcast and promoted.
+Todor Zhivkov, the autocratic dictator, during the period from 1954 to 1958, in his determination to preserve and promote Bulgarian folk music, took a particularly repressive approach against non-Bulgarian music of gypsy origin, which was the Bulgarian wedding music a genre of music well beyond the concept of traditional music.
+During his regime, in all official media, it was only folk music which was broadcast and promoted.
 In view of the external influence in this music the totalitarian regime (Leninist regime) in Bulgaria officially discouraged this music though it was very popular among the public.
 With the demise of the communist regime in 1989, this music form became even more popular.